 Regardless of your floral budget, "A tip is a wonderful gesture to say thank you for any vendor's hard work on your wedding day.
 The act of showing appreciation and gratitude is never out of style," says Ashley Stork, owner of Magnolia Vine Events.

-Write a Glowing Online Review
+Writing a Glowing Online Review

-In addition to positive reviews, make sure to tag their bouquets and arrangements in your social media posts from the wedding to give them well deserved credit (and exposure).
+In addition to positive reviews, make sure to tag their bouquets and arrangements in your social media posts from the wedding to give them well-deserved credit (and exposure).

 Mail a Sweet Thank You Card